 Irwin Naturals Closes Acquisition of Leading Kentucky Clinic adding $3 Million in Projected EBITDA, Company delivering on ambitious strategy to build largest global network of mental health clinics

-LOS ANGELES, Feb.
-17, 2023 (GLOBE NEWSWIRE) -- Irwin Naturals Inc. IWIN IWINF (FRA: 97X) ("Irwin" or the "Company") is pleased to announce the Company has successfully completed the acquisition of Serenity Health, LLC, ("Serenity") one of the leading ketamine clinics in Louisville, KY.
+/EIN News/ -- LOS ANGELES, Feb.
+17, 2023 (GLOBE NEWSWIRE) -- Irwin Naturals Inc. (CSE: IWIN) (OTC: IWINF) (FRA: 97X) (“Irwin” or the “Company”) is pleased to announce the Company has successfully completed the acquisition of Serenity Health, LLC, (“Serenity”) one of the leading ketamine clinics in Louisville, KY.
 The agreement with Serenity was initially announced November, 30, 2022.
-The acquisition, completed on February 16, 2023, marks two key milestones in Irwin's Emergence clinics growth strategy in the mental health industry.
-First, the acquisition is expected to be immediately accretive increasing the company's annualized EBITDA by double digits and second, the addition of this clinic further demonstrates Irwin's ability to attract profitable clinics as part of its goal to establishing the world's largest network of psychedelic mental health clinics.
+The acquisition, completed on February 16, 2023, marks two key milestones in Irwin’s Emergence clinics growth strategy in the mental health industry.
+First, the acquisition is expected to be immediately accretive increasing the company's annualized EBITDA by double digits and second, the addition of this clinic further demonstrates Irwin’s ability to attract profitable clinics as part of its goal to establishing the world's largest network of psychedelic mental health clinics.

 Klee Irwin, the CEO of Irwin Naturals, "With each clinic we bring under the Irwin Naturals Emergence umbrella, we establish our leadership in this innovative approach to mental healthcare.
 As the first household name to enter this space, we are advancing rapidly towards our goal of becoming the market's first mover."